Temperance and Prohibition Movement, 1830-1933

 Discover the records and publications of one of the most influential forces for social reform during the late 19th and early 20th centuries.
 The Temperance and Prohibition Movement attracted wide public support through several important organizations who eventually succeeded in placing a national prohibition amendment in the Constitution.

-With access to 500,000+ pages of historical records, this is one of the largest collection of Temperance and Prohibition materials in the world.
+With access to 500,000+ pages of historical records, this is one of the largest collections of Temperance and Prohibition materials in the world.

 This collection was digitized in partnership with the Ohio History Connection, ProQuest, University of Michigan, and Women's Christian Temperance Union archives.